What is Leave Policy?

 Company culture has a significant stake in the way its policies and processes are structured.
 Cultural boundaries define company goals, ethnicity, location, and how open or conservative a business is.
 Family businesses operate in a closed periphery, leading to traditional practices whereas, a corporate or an MNC will have very open and inviting policies.

 Your company could be a start-up, an SME, or an MNC; but the need for a good Leave Policy is never out of fashion.
 Leave policies for start-ups can be flexible, considering the ownership every person takes as well as the drive to launch the company in the next plane.
-SME’s would require a little push holding both conservative and flexible approach.
-MNC’s need to have structured and location-specific leave policies.
+SMEs would require a little push holding both conservative and flexible approaches.
+MNCs need to have structured and location-specific leave policies.
 What works best in the United States does not appropriately work better in India.
 Culture is an important dimension that sensitizes and demarcates one company’s policy from the other.

-Start-ups can have unlimited paid leaves, no sick or casual leave but, MNC’s should have a highly structured system and approach considering the considerable workforce.
+Start-ups can have unlimited paid leaves, and no sick or casual leave but, MNCs should have a highly structured system and approach considering the considerable workforce.

-Leave policies should be designed considering the nature of business.
-The finer elements of a policy should work around aspects like fulltime, part-time, onsite & offshore employees.
+Leave policies should be made considering the nature of business.
+Hence, finer elements of a policy should work around aspects like full-time, part-time, onsite & offshore employees.

 For onsite employees like Software Developers, the client’s leave policies should sync with the parent company’s leave policy for ease.

 A business that demands to work on weekends like retail chains and operations cannot have fixed leaves and therefore enjoys the benefit of leave on weekdays.
-Processes that require to work in double or extended shifts, a subsequent compensatory leave or compensation should be incorporated.
+For processes that require working in double or extra shifts, a subsequent compensatory leave or compensation should be taken into account.